Everything You Need to Know About DC Criminal Court

 - Domestic violence crimes

-After booking and processing, those charged with felonies are presented before an associate judge as soon as possible rather than receiving a citation for a later date.
+After booking and processing, those charged with felonies are presented before a Superior Court associate judge as soon as possible rather than receiving a citation for a later date.
 There, they will discover whether they should be held or released while your case is in process.
 After that, a grand jury will determine whether to charge you and with what.
 If charged with a felony, you will appear for an arraignment.

-Doing a DC Criminal Court Cases Search
+Doing a Criminal Court Cases Search in DC

 The District of Columbia Superior Court offers a DC Criminal Court Cases Search portal online to provide accurate and current public docket information through the online case search system (eAccess).
 Citation cases like traffic offenses are unavailable.
 To look up the court date for those, you should contact law enforcement from the district where the citation was issued.